 More and more people are asking a very important question.
 Is a debt consolidation loan a good idea?
 Are they good for your finances?
 The answer depends on your situation, but to properly answer this question, we should first let you know about the hidden downside of consolidation loans that many people don’t see until it’s too late.

-The Sad Reality of Debt Consolidation Loans
+The Painful Reality of Debt Consolidation Loans

 Popular personal finance talk show host Dave Ramsey once shared the results of an American bank's study into their clients who received debt consolidation loans.
 The bank found that 78% of people who received a debt consolidation loan where not financially better off once they had repaid their loan.
 Instead, these people had re-accumulated the debt.